atropos-null/LS/py109/py109_studyguide.md

 ## Variables

-In Python, **variables are names that refer to objects stored in memory**.
+In Python, variables are names that refer to objects stored in memory.
 They work like labels that point to data rather than containers that hold data.

 **Initialization and Assignment**